-- General Activities for Unit Standards: The following general activities, including those with an interdisciplinary and/or international focus, shall be given consideration in any evaluation for purposes of promotion, award of tenure, determination of salary increment, or recommendation for retention: - a. classroom performance; - b. student advising and/or mentoring as described in section 6.200; - c. scholarly publication or creative works; - d. participation in professional organizations or societies, receipt of awards in recognition of professional accomplishments, or speaking engagements related to one's professional field; - e. professional service demonstrated by consulting - f. or other outside work for agencies, communities, schools, etc.; serving on advisory boards; and service on campus committees; - g. research efforts related to grants, contracts, direction of student research, or professional research efforts incident to publication; - h. student recruitment and retention activities. - 3.
+- 2. General Activities for Unit Standards: The following general activities shall be given consideration in any evaluation for purposes of promotion, award of tenure, determination of salary increment, or recommendation for retention: - a. teaching and learning; - b. student advising and/or mentoring as described in section 6.200; - c. scholarship or creative works; - participation in professional organizations or societies, receipt of awards in recognition of professional accomplishments, or speaking engagements related to one's professional field;

+- professional service demonstrated by consulting and/or other outside work related to the profession/discipline for agencies, communities, schools, etc.; serving on advisory boards; and service on campus committees; - f. research efforts related to grants, contracts, direction of student research, or professional research efforts incident to publication; - g. student recruitment and retention activities; - h. leadership and participation in interdisciplinary activities; - i. activities that advance and support internationalization and global engagement. - 3.
 Preparation and Approval of Unit Standards: Unit standards will be prepared and proposed by the tenured and tenurable (i.e. tenure track) faculty of each respective unit.
-The unit standards for each respective unit must:

-- a. be consistent with University standards; - b. address the general activities; - c. address participation in general education activities; - d. address all academic appointments to the unit; - e. specify the documentation or other evidence required to support evaluation of teaching, research/creative activity, and/or public service; - f. specify, where appropriate, special standards and special procedures for the evaluation of individuals on grants, contracts, or other work assignments outside the normal academic activities of the unit, including but not limited to adjunct research faculty; - g. guarantee peer review; - h. ensure consultation between faculty members and chairpersons or deans before each individual recommendation is made final; - i. and be approved by the University Standards Committee, the appropriate dean, and the Provost prior to application for evaluation purposes.
+The unit standards for each respective unit must: - a. be consistent with University standards; - b. address the general activities; - c. address participation in general education activities; - d. address all academic appointments to the unit; - e. specify the documentation or other evidence required to support evaluation of teaching, scholarship/creative activity, and/or public service; - f. specify, where appropriate, special standards and special procedures for the evaluation of individuals on grants, contracts, or other work assignments outside the normal academic activities of the unit, including but not limited to adjunct research faculty; - g. guarantee peer review; - h. ensure consultation between faculty members and chairpersons or deans before each individual recommendation is made final; - i. specify the criteria that will be used to determine less than normal, normal, above normal, and outstanding performance in each major area of faculty work. - j. and be approved by the Unit Standards Committee, the appropriate dean, and the Provost prior to application for evaluation purposes.

-If the Standards Committee does not approve any specific set of unit standards within forty (40) working days of submission by the unit, those standards shall be forwarded directly to the Provost for consideration.
+If the Unit Standards Committee does not approve any specific set of unit standards within forty (40) working days of submission by the unit, those standards shall be forwarded directly to the Provost for consideration.
 Within fifteen (15) working days upon receipt of the standards, the Provost must approve, reject, or request modifications of the unit standards thus submitted.
-Units may submit unit standards modified at the request of the Provost directly to the Provost's office without need to have approval from the Standards Committee.
-In this latter event, the Provost shall so inform the Standards Committee and subsequently provide the Standards Committee with the final disposition of the issue.
+Units may submit unit standards modified at the request of the Provost directly to the Provost's office without need to have approval from the Unit Standards Committee.
+In this latter event, the Provost shall so inform the Unit Standards Committee and subsequently provide the Unit Standards Committee with the final disposition of the issue.